Sparsification of Matrices and Compressed Sensing: Sparsification

 In general, we have that $\Sp(\Phi, 1) =\Phi$, and that $\Sp(\Phi, 0)$ is the zero matrix.
 We also have a transitive property: if $\Phi' \in \Sp(\Phi, s_{1})$ and $\Phi'' \in \Sp(\Phi', s_{2})$ then $\Phi'' \in \Sp(\Phi, s_{1}s_{2})$.
-Two independent sparsifications will not in general be comparable -- there is a partial ordering on the set of sparsifications of a matrix, but not a total order.
+Two independent sparsifications will not in general be comparable: there is a partial ordering on the set of sparsifications of a matrix, but not a total order.\looseness=-1

 We illustrate our notation.
-Consider a Bernoulli random variable which takes value $1$ with probability $p$ and value $0$ with probability $1-p$; let $\Phi$ be an $n \times N$ matrix with entries drawn from this distribution, in short a \textit{Bernoulli ensemble} with expected value $p$.
+Consider a Bernoulli random variable which takes value $1$ with probability $p$ and value $0$ with probability $1-p$ and let $\Phi$ be an $n \times N$ matrix with entries drawn from this distribution; in short, a \textit{Bernoulli ensemble} with expected value $p$.
 Then the expected density of $\Phi$ is $p$.
-Writing $J$ for the all-ones matrix, we have $\Phi \in \Sp(J, p)$.
-If $\Phi'$ is a random sparsification (\emph{i.e.} all non-zero entries of the matrix have an equal probability to be set to zero) of $\Phi$ with relative density $p'$, then $\Phi'$ is easily seen to be a Bernoulli ensemble with expected value $pp'$.
-So we have both $\Phi' \in \Sp(\Phi, p')$ and $\Phi' \in \Sp(J, pp')$.
+Writing $J$ for the all-ones matrix, a randomly chosen $\Phi' \in \Sp(J,p)$ will also have density $p$, and can be considered a good approximation of a Bernoulli matrix.
+If $\Phi''$ is an independent random sparsification (i.e., all non-zero entries of the matrix have an equal probability of being set to zero) of $\Phi'$ with relative density $p'$, then $\Phi''$ approximates the Bernoulli ensemble with expected value~$pp'$.
+So we have both $\Phi' \in \Sp(\Phi', p')$ and $\Phi' \in \Sp(J, pp')$.
+Later, we will consider successive sparsifications where we begin with a dense matrix whose entries are drawn from, e.g., a normal distribution.

-Bernoulli ensembles have previously been considered in the CS literature, see \cite{RauhutRedundant} for example, though note that the matrices here take values in $\{0,1\}$, not $\{\pm 1\}$.
-Such $\{\pm 1\}$-matrices are an affine transformation of ours: $M' = 2M-J$; as a result, CS performance of either matrix is essentially the same.
+Bernoulli ensembles have previously been considered in the compressed sensing literature, see \cite{RauhutRedundant} for example, though note that the matrices here take values in $\{0,1\}$, not $\{\pm 1\}$.
+Such $\{\pm 1\}$-matrices are an affine transformation of ours: $M' = 2M-J$; as a result, the compressed sensing performance of either matrix is essentially the same.

 In this paper, we will mostly be interested in \textit{pseudo-random} sparsifications of an $n \times N$ compressed sensing matrix $\Phi$.
 Specifically, for $s = t/n$, we obtain a matrix $\Phi' \in \Sp(\Phi, s)$ by generating a pseudo-random $\{0,1\}$-matrix $S$ with $sn$ randomly located ones per column, and returning the entry-wise product $\Phi'=\Phi\ast S$.
 We will generally re-normalize $\Phi'$ so that every column has unit $\ell_{2}$-norm.